Search

 9. Keep Track of All Expenses

-Maintain a record of all expenses related to the accident, such as medical bills, repair costs, and any other financial losses.
-This will be useful when filing your insurance claim and in case of a lawsuit.
+Keep a record of all costs that are involved in the accident, like medical expenses, repair charges, and other losses.
+This will be handy in the process of resisting against your insurance claim, and in case a lawsuit is filed.

 10. Stay Calm and Cooperative

-Be respectful and courteous when interacting with the other parties involved in the accident, as well as law enforcement officers and insurance adjusters.
-Admitting your fault or apologizing may be seen as an admission of guilt, so avoid making statements that could be used against you in a legal setting.
+Establish a positive disposition and good manners when dealing with other accident participants, as well as police officers and insurance company adjusters.
+Admitting your fault or saying sorry can be interpreted as a confession, so you should abstain from making statements that would be later used against you in legal proceedings.

 More To Explore